Ken Mercurio

 Ken Mercurio is an American business executive and author.
 He is best known as an expert in nutrition labeling and for having survived and recovered from a serious cycling accident.

+Early life and education

+Mercurio was born in Petaluma, California around 1958.
+He graduated from University of California, Davis, home to the U.S. Bicycling Hall of Fame, with a degree in nutrition science.
+His master's degree is also in nutrition, from the University of California, Los Angeles.

 Career

 Mercurio worked 31 years for Carnation and Nestlé USA.
 He held many positions culminating in director of nutrition and food-product labeling, which included involvement with the U.S. delegation to the United Nations Codex Committee on Food Labeling and service on the Institute of Food Technologists Expert Committee on Functional Foods.

 While working for Nestle, Mercurio was a member of the American College of Nutrition, the California Nutrition Council (serving as President in 1984), the Institute of Food Technologists, and the Society for Nutrition Education.
 He was a founding board member of the International Food Information Council and was a board member of the International Life Sciences Institute.

-Background

-He resides in Monroe, Ohio after being born in Petaluma, California and living most of his life in the Los Angeles area.
-He graduated from University of California, Davis, home to the U.S. Bicycling Hall of Fame, with a degree in nutrition science.
-His master's degree is also in nutrition, from the University of California, Los Angeles.